 After all the process, now it’s time to put the top back on the beaker.
 Press down the plunger slowly to the bottom of the beaker.
 After that, pour down the coffee into the mug and enjoy drinking.

 There are certain things that you will learn by yourself.
 For example, the process we explained doesn’t mean that it will give you the best taste possible.
 To get the best taste you will need to experiment around and make your own favorite.
-Furthermore, if you have any questions or confusion, you can ask in the comment below.
+Furthermore, if you have any questions or confusion, you can ask in the comment section below.